We used to say that we live in a VUCA world.

-Saying that the world is 'volatile' these days kind of feels a bit like labelling a crazy mass murderer as 'unstable'.
+Saying that the world is 'volatile' these days kind of feels a bit like calling a clearly crazy mass murderer 'unstable'.

 'Complex' and 'Ambiguous'?
 No shit Sherlock.

-As a framework for better understanding what the hell is going on, VUCA just doesn't quite nail it as it once did.
+As a framework for better understanding what the hell is going on, VUCA just doesn't quite carry the required reflective-weight that it once did.

 In its place - the suggestion is that we should rather consider the world to be a BANI place; Brittle, Anxious, Non-linear and Incomprehensible.

 Our over-specialised and hyper efficient systems have become dangerously brittle and fragile.
 People and gone way beyond uncertainty, they feel stressed and anxious beyond their control.
 It is no longer possible to predict the cause-and-effect nature of our actions, small changes can have dramatic and unseen impacts on non-related systems.
 Things are not just ambiguous - they are downright incomprehensible, trying to makes sense of them is a fool's game.

 For many the shift in the demand for a new sense-making acronym may seem frivolous, but this new lens does offer us a more realistic response recipe.